^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Reading is a complex process, in which it is possible to identify motor, perceptual, cognitive and linguistic aspects.
-Reading is impossible without the ability to distinguish lexical images (letters) and transform them into phonetic (sound) images, catch the syntactic structure of phrases and sentences, recognize the semantic meaning of words and sentences, and also without adequate short-term memory.
-A reading disorder can be part of a more general speech development disorder or a more specific disorder that is not accompanied by any other speech disorders.
+Reading is a complex process that includes motor, perceptual, cognitive and linguistic aspects.
+Reading is impossible without the ability to distinguish lexical images (letters) and transform them into phonetic (sound) images, to grasp the syntactic structure of phrases and sentences, to recognize the semantic meaning of words and sentences, and without adequate short-term memory.
+A reading disorder may be part of a more general speech disorder or a more specific disorder that is not accompanied by any other speech disorders.
 There is a close connection between reading skills, solving mathematical problems and the state of oral speech.
-In children with reading disorders, violations of articulation are observed more often and vice versa.
-Children who are not able to read experience difficulties in constructing a conversation.
+Children with reading disorders often have articulation disorders and vice versa.
+Children who are unable to read also have difficulties in constructing a conversation.

-A defect in reading disorders can affect a person's entire life.
-Difficulties in reading are preserved even in adulthood (especially in men).
-Having grown up, people with a reading disorder still read and pronounce more slowly than their peers, they rarely receive higher education.
-Nevertheless, with early recognition and training in special educational programs, compensation for a defect is possible.
-Surprisingly many artists, famous craftsmen, and even writers (for example, Hans Christian Andersen and Post Flaubert) suffered from reading disorders.
+The defect inherent in reading disorders can affect a person's entire life.
+Difficulties in reading persist even in adulthood (especially in men).
+As adults, people with reading disorders still read and pronounce more slowly than their peers, and they are less likely to receive higher education.
+However, with early recognition and training in special educational programs, the defect can be compensated for.
+A surprising number of artists, famous craftsmen, and even writers (for example, Hans Christian Andersen and Postav Flaubert) suffered from reading disorders.

 Pathogenesis of reading disorders

-Violation of neurophysiological processes.
-According to modern ideas, reading disorder is associated with underdevelopment of basic language abilities, and not with impaired perception and cognitive functions.
-Learning to read is possible due to the formation of two systems: first, the lexical (the system of visual images) and, secondly, the phonological (system of auditory images) for unfamiliar words.
-In children with a reading disorder, the transition from one system to another is difficult.
-As a result, there is a disconnect between actual reading and understanding of the meaning of what has been read.
-With the disorder of reading, there are three possible ways of disturbing neurophysiological processes.
+Disruption of neurophysiological processes.
+According to modern concepts, reading disorder is associated with underdevelopment of basic language abilities, and not with disturbances of perception and cognitive functions.
+Learning to read is possible due to the formation of two systems: firstly, lexical (system of visual images) and, secondly, phonological (system of auditory images) for unfamiliar words.
+Children with reading disorder have difficulty switching from one system to another.
+As a result, there is a disconnection between reading itself and understanding the meaning of what is read.
+With reading disorder, there are three possible variants of disruption of neurophysiological processes.

-1. The ability to decode information is violated, but the understanding remains intact.
+1. The ability to decode information is impaired, but understanding remains intact.

-2. Decoding is preserved, but understanding (hyperlexia) is broken.
+2. Decoding is intact, but comprehension is impaired (hyperlexia).

-Most students with a reading disorder have the ability to quickly decode automatically, while reading to oneself may be more secure than reading aloud.
-Since oral speech is based on the recognition of words, it is also often violated.
-Studies of visual evoked potentials indicate a pathology of perceptual processes in patients with reading disorders, for example, the inability of visual circles to provide adequate temporal resolution.
-It is believed that the magnocellular system, including the retina, the lateral geniculate bodies, the primary visual cortex, too slowly processes the visual information, so the words can blur, merge, or "jump out" from the page.
-The view can "break" from the line, which leads to the omission of words, makes it difficult to understand the text and requires its re-reading.
-Disorders of visual perception can also make it difficult to communicate with other people, forcing a person to rely on context, repetition, facial expression to understand the meaning of what is happening.
+Most students with reading disorders have impaired rapid automatic decoding, although silent reading may be more intact than reading aloud.
+Because spoken language relies on word recognition, it is also often impaired.
+Visual evoked potential studies indicate abnormal perceptual processes in patients with reading disorders, such as the inability of the visual circuits to provide adequate temporal resolution.
+The magnocellular system, which includes the retina, lateral geniculate bodies, and primary visual cortex, is thought to process visual information too slowly, so words may blur, blend, or “jump” off the page.
+The eyes may “leave” the line, leading to skipped words, making it difficult to understand the text and requiring rereading.
+Visual perceptual impairments may also make it difficult to communicate with others, forcing the person to rely on context, repetition, and facial expressions to understand what is happening.

 Genetics

-Studies indicate a significant accumulation in some families of cases of reading disorders and a high level of concordance in identical twins.
-Although a model of monogenic inheritance with modification due to external factors is suggested for reading disorders, they are most likely a genetically heterogeneous state.
+Studies show a significant accumulation of cases of reading disorders in individual families and a high level of concordance in identical twins.
+Although a monogenic inheritance model with modification under the influence of environmental factors has been proposed for reading disorders, they most likely represent a genetically heterogeneous condition.

 Neuroanatomical data

-Reading disorders may be related to the pathology of development of certain parts of the brain and the violation of the formation of interhemispheric asymmetry.
-Part of the patients revealed a lack of normal asymmetry of the upper surface of the temporal lobe (planum tempo rale), which can disrupt the formation of writing and oral speech skills.
-This finding was also confirmed with MRI, which revealed the absence of a normal asymmetry in this region.
-A similar lack of normal asymmetry is noted in the posterior parts of the brain.
-In other studies, the phonological aspects of reading disorders are correlated with congenital anomalies of the corpus callosum.
-Methods of functional neuroimaging also provide important information about the pathogenesis of reading disorders in children.
-For example, they reveal a lower, than normal, activation of the frontal lobes when performing tests that require significant concentration of attention.
-PET revealed a change in perfusion in the left temporal parietal region in boys with a reading disorder.
+Reading disorders may be associated with developmental abnormalities in certain parts of the brain and disruption of hemispheric asymmetry.
+Some patients were found to have a lack of normal asymmetry in the upper surface of the temporal lobe (planum temporale), which may disrupt the development of writing and oral speech skills.
+This finding was confirmed by MRI, which revealed a lack of normal asymmetry in this area.
+A similar lack of normal asymmetry was noted in the posterior parts of the brain.
+Other studies have found a link between the phonological aspects of reading disorders and congenital anomalies of the corpus callosum.
+Functional neuroimaging techniques also provide important information about the pathogenesis of reading disorders in children.
+For example, they reveal lower-than-normal activation of the frontal lobes when performing tests that require significant concentration.
+PET revealed changes in perfusion in the left temporoparietal region in boys with reading disorders.

-Some of the patients exhibit small cortical malformations, for example, multiple glial scars in the cortex surrounding the Sylvian furrow, ectopic neurons, which probably reflects a violation of the migration of cortical neurons.
-These anomalies can occur in the prenatal or early postpartum periods.
+Some patients have small cortical malformations, such as multiple glial scars in the cortex surrounding the Sylvian fissure, ectopic neurons, which probably reflects a disruption in the migration of cortical neurons.
+These anomalies can occur in the intrauterine or early postnatal periods.

-• A. The ability to read (determined by individual testing using standardized tests for reading accuracy and reading comprehension) is significantly lower than can be expected based on the age of the person, the level of intelligence identified and age-appropriate education.
+• A. Reading ability (as determined by individual testing using standardized tests of reading accuracy and comprehension) is significantly lower than would be expected based on the individual's age, reported intelligence, and age-appropriate education.

-• B. The disorder indicated in Criterion A significantly violates academic performance or behavioral activity that requires reading skills.
+• B. The disorder listed in Criterion A significantly interferes with academic performance or behavioral functioning that requires reading skills.

-• B. If the sensory organs are disturbed, the difficulty of reading should exceed the level that can be associated with these disorders.
+• B. In case of impairment of the function of the sense organs, the reading difficulties must exceed the level that can be associated with these impairments.

 Treatment of reading disorders